metno/S-ENDA-documentation/source/use_case_longyear_temp.rst

 ..
 Activities that must take place, or any conditions that must be true, before the Use Case can be started.

-Datasets (Observations and forecast data) are findable and accessible
+Model output is gridded data that are stored on a server at MET Norway Observations are stored on a server at MET Norway Observations must be made available and be well defined(with metadata) There is a high degree of standardisation for all types of data Datasets (Observations and forecast data) are findable and accessible for general web search engines, and to more specialized portals.

 Post-conditions